color-3207345_1920

 Writing grants can be one of the most challenging aspects of a research career, often leading to feelings of uncertainty and frustration.
 This session will guide you through the entire grant-writing process, from deciphering funding calls to crafting compelling proposals and ensuring all required documentation is in place.
 Whether you're an academic or non-academic DRI professional, we'll equip you with the knowledge and skills to navigate the complexities of grant funding and secure the resources you need to bring your research ideas to life.

-Panellists: David Jenkins, Jeremy Cohen, Marion Weinzierl, Matt Probert, Kay Yeung
+Panellists: Jeremy Cohen, Marion Weinzierl, Matt Probert, Kay Yeung

 Break 11:15-11:30